-Biomarkers discovered that may help predict response to drugs targeting KRAS-mutated NSCLCApril 8th, 2013 in Cancer /
+Biomarkers discovered that may help predict response to drugs targeting KRAS-mutated NSCLCApril 8, 2013 in Medicine & Health / Cancer

 Scientists have identified biomarkers that may help predict whether patients with KRAS-mutated non-small cell lung cancer (NSCLC) will respond to concurrent treatment with an MEK inhibitor and a PI3 kinase inhibitor, a drug combination currently being investigated in ongoing clinical trials.
 The discovery was made as part of a study presented at the AACR Annual Meeting 2013, held in Washington, D.C., April 6-10, by Aaron N. Hata, M.D., Ph.D., a clinical fellow at the Massachusetts General Hospital in Boston.